Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/index.rst

 The dApp consists of three components that you will explore as part of this tutorial:

-- A `smart contrat` that verifies signatures.
+- A `smart contract` that verifies signatures.

-- A `frontend` that requests the user to sign messages.
+- A `frontend` that requests the user (sponsoree) to sign messages.

-- A `backend` that sends transactions to the blockchain.
+- A `backend` that has access to a wallet (sponsor) and sends transactions to the blockchain.

 What are sponsored transactions?
 ================================